 The Benefits of IT Strategy

-By guiding decisions about technology activity and investment, IT strategy allows companies to focus resources on creating a reliable IT framework on which they can unlock the potential that IT has to achieve overriding goals while improving the technology experience for employees and customers.
+An IT strategy allows you to focus resources on creating a reliable IT framework by guiding your decisions about technology activity and investment.
+Your strategy will help you achieve your overriding goals while improving the technology experience for employees and customers.

-IT strategy does not start with IT.
-It starts with the executives who are leading the company and the specific objectives that are included in the business plan.
-Some examples of objectives are:
+IT strategy does not start with IT; it starts with the specific objectives in your company’s business plan.
+Some examples of objectives might include:

-It’s also important to delve into the plans that different departments have to support the business strategy.
-Finance, Operations, Human Resources, and Sales and Marketing have their unique needs and by themselves will not find the places where they intersect each other.
+You must delve into each department’s plan to support your overall business strategy.
+Finance, Operations, Human Resources, Sales and Marketing have their unique needs.
+Your job is to find the places where they intersect each other.

-A strategy is just wishful thinking unless it has the tactics to implement it.
+A strategy is wishful thinking unless it has the tactics to implement it.
 That’s where the IT roadmap comes in.
-The roadmap lays out the steps that the company will take to execute the strategy.
-The starting point depends on what kind of IT environment is currently in place.
-A company with a very unpredictable IT framework will need to identify and prioritize the investments that are needed to transform it into a predictable environment.
+The roadmap lays out the steps that your company will take to execute your strategy.
+Your starting point depends on what kind of IT environment you currently have in place.
+A company with a very unpredictable IT framework must identify and prioritize investments that will transform it into a predictable environment.

-For companies where IT is not causing day-to-day frustration and problems, the roadmap provides clear focus when people or departments ask for new functionality.
-Because the strategy is documented, decision makers have a tool to use to measure how the proposal fits in with the budget and future plans.
+For companies where IT doesn’t cause day-to-day frustration and problems, the roadmap provides a clear focus for people or departments seeking new functionality.
+A documented IT strategy plan gives decision-makers a tool for measuring how the proposal fits in with their budget and future plans.
 Having a predictable budget for IT is a key benefit of IT strategy.

-An IT budget actually allows companies to be more flexible when something unexpected happens.
-They know what their technology lay of the land looks like so they can pivot when needed, and adjust their plan when circumstances change.
+An IT budget allows companies to be more flexible when something unexpected happens.
+They know what their technology plan looks like, so they can pivot as needed to adjust their plan to changing circumstances.
 They can also jump on innovative ideas when they pop up because they have a solid technology foundation on which to build.

-The role of IT manager has not historically included the kind of executive and management interaction that is required to align technology with business goals.
-That’s where many companies get stuck.
-They look to their internal IT department, or even their IT support company, for guidance but it’s not there.
-They end up making decisions about technology that don’t give them the results they expect because they missed this critical role.
-They really need the expertise of a Chief Information Officer (CIO) but because of their size, that seems out of reach.
+Historically, the role of the IT manager hasn’t included the kind of executive and management interaction that companies need to align their technology with their business goals.
+Companies get stuck when they look to their internal IT department or IT support company for guidance but don’t find it.
+They end up making decisions about technology that don’t yield the results they expect because they missed this critical role.